 - What are the incomes and debts of the parents;

-- Does the child have special needs that can only be met by a private school education;
+- Does the child have special needs that private school education can only meet;

 - Are there other children in the family who already attend private school?

 Let’s look at a few specific examples frequently cited in family court: In Garner v.
 Garner, 973 S.W.2d 513, 15 (Mo.
 App.
-1998) the ruling was in favor of the parties’ children attending a single-sex private school.
+1998), the ruling favored the parties’ children attending a single-sex private school.

-Specifically, the father contended that the trial court erred in including the cost of the private high school on child support form because the mother had insufficient evidence to show that this was a necessary expense.
+Specifically, the father contended that the trial court erred in including the private high school’s cost on child support form because the mother had insufficient evidence to show that this was a necessary expense.

-It was also asserted that she anticipated that by enrolling the children in this school and its corresponding athletic program, the children’s future opportunities would increase.
+It was also asserted that she anticipated that enrolling the children in this school and its corresponding athletic program would increase the children’s future opportunities.
 There was additional testimony that the younger child would benefit emotionally from attending the same private school as the older child after having demonstrated negative behaviors and anxiety since the parents separated.

 Also, the mother wanted her children to attend a private school to increase the children’s chances of receiving scholarships for their post-secondary education due to its specialized athletic program and high academic standards.

-Since there was sufficient evidence demonstrating the benefits of private education meeting the children’s educational needs and as to athletic activities enhancing their well-being, the court ruled that father must financially contribute towards the costs of the children’s private school.
+Since there was sufficient evidence demonstrating the benefits of private education meeting the children’s educational needs and athletic activities enhancing their well-being, the court ruled that father must financially contribute to the children’s private school costs.